Don’t Count Your Chickens Before They Hatch

 Examples:

 1. I know you’re expecting rain soon, but don’t count your chickens before they hatch.
-The weather has been mostly dry all month.
+The weather has been dry all month.

 3. Don’t count your chickens before they’ve hatched by assuming you’ll get a perfect score on the test.